tari-cat/CustomGraffiti/Thunderstore/README.md

 ## How to add Graffiti

+### tl;dr

+1. Install the mod.
+2. Start the game to create the `CustomGraffiti` folder in your `BepInEx` mod folder.
+3. Add images into:
+    * `CustomGraffiti\Small` to replace all character sprays.
+    * `CustomGraffiti\Medium` with the file name formatted to be `1234_Graffiti Name.png`.
+    * `CustomGraffiti\Large` with the file name formatted to be `12345_Graffiti Name.png`.
+    * `CustomGraffiti\ExtraLarge` with the file name formatted to be `123456_Graffiti Name.png`.
+    * The numbers are the combo to input.
+See below for more details.
+4. Restart the game.
+5. Look at the Graffiti app in the phone and scroll down.

 ### Start the game once with the Mod installed

 1. Install the Mod, preferably using r2modman.